Azrea631/QuickEmoji-Aliucord-Plugin/README.md

-# QuickEmoji Plugin for Aliucord Version 1.0.0
+# FastReact Plugin for Aliucord Version 1.0.0

-This Aliucord plugin designed to help you quickly send or react with your favorite custom emoji in Discord.
+This Aliucord plugin is designed to help you quickly send or react with your favorite custom emoji in Discord.
 It adds a convenient context menu option when you long-press a message for quick reactions, and a handy button near the chat input for sending the emoji directly in chat.
 Customize the emoji to your liking and speed up your Discord interactions with ease!

 ---

-## How to Install the QuickEmoji Plugin
+## How to Install the FastReact Plugin

 1. **Download the plugin ZIP file.**
-2. **Copy or move the ZIP file to the Aliucord plugins folder:*
+2. **Copy or move the ZIP file to the Aliucord plugins folder:**
 3. **Open Aliucord and go to the Plugins tab.**
 4. **Tap the reload button** (usually a refresh icon) to rescan the plugins folder.
-5. **Find “QuickEmoji” in the list and enable it.**
+5. **Find “FastReact” in the list and enable it.**

 Once enabled, you can quickly send or react with your favorite custom emoji right from Discord!